NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/using-viem.md

    }
    ```

-2. Compile your Solidity contract by running `npx hardhat compile`.
-This will generate the types for your contract inside the `artifacts` folder of your project.
+2. Run `npx hardhat compile` to compile your contracts and produce types in the `artifacts` directory.
-3. Create a `contracts.ts` inside your project's `scripts` directory with the following content:
+3. Create a `contracts.ts` inside the `scripts` directory:

    ```tsx
    import hre from "hardhat";